 Load Management is the process of forecasting student load.
 From student load can be developed forecasts for revenue, admissions and space to name a few.
 The Load Management Special Interest Group met for the first time in August 2009 and has grown to around 95 members from Australia and New Zealand.
 The group provides a forum to share ideas, improve processes, build networks of colleagues, and to discuss load management topics such as:

-Hi Load Management SIG members!
+Hi Load Management SIG subscribers!

 For those of you I have not yet met, my name is Michael Cudmore and I am Senior Manager, Load Planning at La Trobe University.